Global shares waver on coronavirus fears

 Yields for Italian bonds, which have been the biggest beneficiary of the EU recovery fund proposals, were steady.

-The dollar held its ground as investors struggled to make a call on risk sentiment.
-Swift economic recovery hopes and fears of a resurgent pandemic blurred the overall picture.
+The dollar dipped slightly as investors weighed hopes for a quick economic recovery against anxiety about a resurgent pandemic, blurring the overall picture.

-Against the euro, the dollar was quoted at US$1.1278, also holding to a 0.3per cent gain from the previous session.
+The euro strengthened a modest 0.12per cent to US$1.2870 while a recent fall in selling positions against the greenback provided room for possible further drops.

-Sterling traded at US$1.2549, near three-week highs, before British finance minister Rishi Sunak announced his next moves to prevent a wave of job cuts from damaging an already weakened economy.
+Sterling traded at US$1.2545, near three-week highs, before British finance minister Rishi Sunak announced his next moves to prevent a wave of job cuts from damaging an already weakened economy.

-In commodities, gold remained near an eight-and-a-half-year high as investors preferred safe-haven assets.
-Spot gold was 0.1per cent stronger at 1,795.1 per ounce.
+In commodities, gold breached US$1,800 an ounce for the first time since 2011 as investors preferred safe-haven assets.
+Spot gold was 0.4per cent stronger at 1,802.4 per ounce.